Health and Exercise Science (HES)

 - Rachel More

-The Department of Health and Exercise Science offers majors in Physical Education, Health Education, Health Fitness, and Athletic Training and two teaching majors.
-Students may also complete a minor in Coaching.
+The department offers comprehensive majors in Health & Physical Education, Exercise Physiology, Athletic Training, and one teaching major.
+Students may also complete a minor in Coaching or Public Health.
 The department’s general education curriculum provides opportunities for participation in a broad range of physical activities that are designed to help students develop the knowledge and skills needed to improve personal fitness.
 Exploration of lifetime activities, health-related skills, and application of safety skills are other important goals within the general education program.

 Students who do not attain a grade of C– or greater in any of the departmental courses required for any of the HES majors will need to re-take the course(s) prior to graduation.